 Let us come to you for your company's meditation needs.

-Programs are scheduled and conducted on-site at your location in any reasonably quiet conference room or space.
+Programs are scheduled and conducted either virtually or on-site at your location in any reasonably quiet conference room or space.
 The recharj® studio space can also be reserved for private corporate outings.

 Ask us how to receive your $100 credit!